TOP 10 places to visit in Belgrade

 Belgrade is a city with a rich history and culture that has a lot to offer.
 From historic landmarks to modern recreational areas, there's something for everyone.
 These top 10 things to do in Belgrade will give you a taste of the city's best attractions, whether you're interested in history, culture or just having fun.

-Kalemegdan Fortress – This historic fortress is located in the heart of Belgrade and offers stunning views of the city and the confluence of the Sava and Danube rivers.
-It also houses several museums, including the Military Museum and the Natural History Museum.
+- Kalemegdan Fortress – This historic fortress is located in the heart of Belgrade and offers stunning views of the city and the confluence of the Sava and Danube rivers.
+It also houses several museums, including the Military Museum and the Natural History Museum

 -